Saint-Gilles, Belgium

 Saint-Gilles (French, /fr/) or Sint-Gillis (Dutch, /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the southern part of the region, it is bordered by the City of Brussels, Anderlecht, Forest and Ixelles.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch), but predominantly French-speaking nowadays.
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 Saint-Gilles has a multicultural identity stemming from its diverse population.
 The housing stock varies from semi-derelict tenements near Brussels-South railway station in the north, to elegant bourgeois houses on the southern borders with Uccle and Ixelles, to tourist hotels at the inner end of the Chaussée de Charleroi/Charleroisesteenweg.

 History

 Beginnings as Obbrussel

 The first houses of the hamlet of Obbrussel (Obbrusselsche, meaning "Upper Brussels") were built, between the 7th and the 11th centuries, close to the Altitude Cent/Hoogte Honderd, one of the highest points in Brussels, now part of Forest.
 In 1216, following strong demographic growth in the area, Forest Abbey allowed Obbrussel to become an independent parish.
 This independence, however, was to last only eighty years, after which the administration of the village was given to Brussels.
 By the 16th century, Obbrussel had grown to 41 houses.